hepesu/LineRelifer/README.md

 ## Post-processing
 To achieve production level, the result should be post-processed.
 You can use any post-production software.
 Here shows the method in Photoshop with OLM smoother.
 * Convert color mode to RGB
-* Using curve to achieve desire style
+* Use curve to achieve desire style
  <img src="figs/curve.jpg"/>

- * Using OLM smoother to do AA.
+ * Use OLM smoother to do AA.

 ## Notes
 * Input should have white background and black lines.